bengler/omniauth-origo/README.md

 ```

 ## Todo

-* Make strategy support HTTPS when bug in origo/SiteController#check_master_session redirect is fixed.
+* Make strategy support HTTPS when bug in origo.no/-/site/check_master_session
-It will give an error in Safari browsers as it mixes HTTP and HTTPS redirects in the OAuth float when the user
+redirect is fixed.
+It will give an error in Safari browsers as it mixes HTTP and HTTPS
-have no mastersession cookie yet present.
+redirects in the OAuth float when the user have no mastersession cookie yet present.

-* Write tests.
+* Write automated tests!

 ##Author

 Per-Kristian Nordnes <pk@origo.no>, November 2011

 ##License